Grokzen/docker-redis-cluster/README.md

 Install `docker` on your system.
 1.0 or higher is recommended.
 Instructions can be found at http://docs.docker.com/en/latest/installation/.
 It is also reccomended to add the current user to `docker` system group to remove the need to add sudo to each docker call.

+Download the latest build from docker hub with `docker pull grokzen/redis-cluster`

 To build the image run either `make dbuild` or `make drebuild`.
 It will be built to the image name `grokzen/redis-cluster`.

 To start the image run `make drun`.
 It will be started in the background.
 To gain access to the running image you can get a bash session by running `make dbash`.